 COVID Camp Safety Protocols

-In response to COVID-19, our policies and procedures for in-person camps have changed in order to protect our students, their families, and our teaching artists and staff.
+Our policies and procedures for in-person camps protect our students, their families, and our teaching artists and staff.

 Playing it safe.

 Ensemble Theatre is excited to welcome young artists back to our building for our 2022 summer camps!
 We remain committed to the health and well-being of all of our students, families, teaching artists, and staff and are taking specific measures to ensure our camp experience is safe, comfortable, and fun for everyone.

 As information about the COVID-19 pandemic is continually evolving, this policy may be revised at any time based on the overall situation, CDC guidelines, and/or changes in federal, state, and/or local laws.
 We will continue to monitor and communicate detailed safety procedures along with any adjustments prior to the start of each camp and as well as updates as they happen.

 There is an inherent risk of exposure to COVID-19 in any public place or group gathering.
 This includes Ensemble Theatre Cincinnati’s in-person summer camp programming.
 While we have taken the fullest safety measures possible to reduce the risk of exposure and infection, by participating in our in-person programming, you voluntarily assume all risks related to exposure to COVID-19 and any of its variants.

 To host in-person events safely and in accordance with recommendations from the Ohio Department of Health and the CDC, we have adopted the following:

 - Our HVAC system has been cleaned and tuned in preparation for summer classes to maximize the amount of fresh air circulating in the building.